 I Want More From Our Relationship!

-Balancing Needs for Closeness and Intimacy
+Balancing needs for closeness and intimacy.

 In my years of working with couples, I have met many who thought that their primary problem, especially later in the relationship, was that they didn’t have common activities to share.
 I have always felt that shared activities or hobbies such as golf, the opera, or flea markets were not going to be enough to pull a damaged relationship out of the abyss.
-I consider those options to be enhancement to an already good relationship.
+I consider those options to be enhancements to an already good relationship.
 I prefer to help couples develop interdependence that balances the need for connection with the need for space.

 Intimacy, both emotional and sexual, is the glue that holds a relationship together for the long term.
-Some couples have a stable and comfortable social structure which they share, but don’t pay enough attention to the things that distinguish a committed romantic relationship from a good friendship.
+Some couples have a stable and comfortable social structure which they share but don’t pay enough attention to the things that distinguish a committed romantic relationship from a good friendship.
 A strong friendship is also very important for couples, but if they lack intimacy the relationship may be more vulnerable to conflicts and affairs.